KrystalOpmeer/Autorefresh/README.md

 # Autorefresh

-This project automates web interactions using Selenium, providing features for interactive execution control such as pausing, resuming, and graceful termination.
+This project automates web interactions using Selenium.
 The script is designed for tasks involving button clicks and dynamic user input during automation.

 Features